Jieli12/AutoCPD/README.md

 )
 ```

 **Note:** `AutoCPD` also offers the utility functions to generate the training data set for change in variance and slope with/without Gaussian noise.
-For non-Gaussian noise, only Cauchy noise and AR(1) noise are available in current version, please see more functions in `autocpd.utils` [module](https://autocpd.readthedocs.io/en/latest/autocpd.html#module-autocpd.utils).
+For non-Gaussian noise, only Cauchy noise and AR(1) noise are available in the current version, please see more functions in `autocpd.utils` [module](https://autocpd.readthedocs.io/en/latest/autocpd.html#module-autocpd.utils).

 #### Model Construction